-- Has the counsellor ever worked with survivors of sexual abuse? - Have they worked with people abused as children? - What training have they had? - To whom are they accountable?
+- Has the counsellor ever worked with survivors of sexual abuse? - Have they worked with men abused as boys? - What training have they had? - To whom are they accountable?
 E.g. a supervisor or professional body.

 This may help you decide whether you think the counsellor is competent and has knowledge of the issues.
 In terms of dealing with a crisis you may want to ask: